 Have questions about which area of study is most appropriate for your application?

-Email the Graduate Advisor, Professor Amy Hauft, and explain your situation and possible areas, as well as answer the following questions.
-Do not send images unless requested.
+Email the Graduate Advisor, Professor Amy Hauft, and explain your situation and possible areas.